Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_rag_chatbot_using_cortex_and_streamlit/tasty_bytes_rag_chatbot_using_cortex_and_streamlit.md

 ### What You Learned
 - How to build a chatbot using Cortex LLMs
 - How to build a Streamlit in Snowflake application
-- Basics of retrieval augemented generation (RAG)
+- Basics of retrieval augmented generation (RAG)

 ### Related Resources
 - [Easy and Secure LLM Inference and Retrieval Augmented Generation (RAG) Using Snowflake Cortex](https://www.snowflake.com/blog/easy-secure-llm-inference-retrieval-augmented-generation-rag-cortex/)